ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-20. There are numerous fraudulent binary options websites scattered around the Internet, and for every site that shuts down, new ones are sprouted like mushrooms.
+Q. There are numerous fraudulent binary options websites scattered around the Internet, and for every site that shuts down, new ones are sprouted like mushrooms.
 A fraudulent AI based stock-market prediction algorithm utilized at the New York Stock Exchange, (Fig. 3.6) can correctly predict if a certain binary option shifts states from 0 to 1 or the other way around, with $85\%$ certainty.

 <table align='center'>
 <tr>